Invasive Topography

 Ten years ago Earth was invaded and its people defeated by the extra-terrestrial forces who call themselves The Combine.
 The human survivors live under occupation in a few decimated cities now identified only by numbers.
 Playing the role of silent protagonist Gordon Freeman, theoretical physicist turned inter-dimensional freedom fighter, we are in City 17 to spearhead a human insurgency against the occupiers.
 The Combine have deployed all the familiar apparatus of totalitarianism: brainwashing and doublespeak; pervasive mass surveillance; a citizenry harassed on the streets by a hostile police force and whose squalid homes are invaded by paramilitary shock troops.
 Pre-war buildings have had watchtowers and checkpoints grafted onto them.
 It is militarized architecture designed to intimidate.
 Palisades have been erected to subdivide the urban centre into cells – these mobile infestations erupt from shattered buildings, grinding obstacles to rubble as they unfurl and advance into the streets, where they deploy as multi-storey barricades.

 Each palisade is a formidable mass of xeno-metallurgy that combines defensive posture with offensive threat.
 Buttresses end in crenelated tops; razor sharp vanes have the look of bladed weapons that could strike if we linger within reach.
 The effect is to create a zone of brutality that repels all but the bravest saboteur.
 Their threatening posture is just one aspect of their effectiveness as weapons of psychological warfare; the other is the social and topographical dislocation caused by their mobility.
-Upon command they can ‘march’ to a new location and redeploy, causing unpredictable reconfigurations that invalidate maps, devour homes, and segregate neighbours, so that the ever-reshaping city becomes an unfamiliar labyrinth to its own inhabitants.
+Upon command they can march to a new location and redeploy, causing unpredictable reconfigurations that invalidate maps, devour homes, and segregate neighbours, so that the ever-reshaping city becomes an unfamiliar labyrinth to its own inhabitants.

 Returning to the plaza outside the railway terminus, we discover it bisected by an extra defensive growth of palisade.
 Inspired by our destructive antics, the citizens are in open rebellion.
 Combine foot soldiers are roving, ready to quell the uprising.
 Airborne attack units take to the sky from the innards of The Citadel, a crucial vantage point from which the invasive topography can be mapped and the occupying forces can be directed around their own mobile barricades.

 We evade capture by utilising what Antonov describes as the “hidden spaces” of City 17.
-“Such secret spaces make up a lot of what you don’t see when you’re visiting a city” [2] …nor invading it.
-We use the courtyards and alleyways not surveilled by The Combine’s aerial reconnaissance and armoured patrols.
+“Such secret spaces make up a lot of what you don’t see when you’re visiting a city.”
+[2] Nor when invading it.
+We use courtyards and alleys not surveilled by The Combine’s aerial reconnaissance and armoured patrols.
 Cloistered among the ancient irregular street layout of City 17’s urban centre, we discover bands of insurgents who move with impunity.
 Emerging from the safety of these hidden spaces into Combine controlled zones, we join skirmishes of increasing ferocity.
 Buildings crumble amid the chaos of artillery exchanges.
 In response the palisades attempt to contain the fighting, but the battle is dismantling the city too quickly for the gaps to be effectively barricaded.
 We scarper over the ruins and head toward The Citadel, our compass and our destination.

 When finally we break through the innermost defences and approach The Combine’s fortress, we discover that its base is not built upon the foundations of the old city but instead is suspended at the centre of a gaping chasm.
 The landscape has been scooped away, ground and all.
 Standing among the debris at the ragged edge, we examine the open wound at the heart of City 17.
 This megascale displacement is the end state of Combine occupation writ large.
 An eerie silence is broken only by The Citadel’s walls groaning under their own weight, and reflecting the report of gunfire from the battle continuing behind us.
 Our response is silent contemplation of the void and the act of supreme cultural violence it represents.
 Never has Gordon Freeman’s muteness been more appropriate to the tone of the moment.